 - Gather and document first-hand evidence from the accident site, including police reports, medical reports, and so on.

-- Estimate financial losses, which may include loss of income, funeral costs, medical costs, travel costs, and all other related expenditure.
+- Estimate financial losses, including loss of income, funeral costs, medical costs, travel costs, and all other related expenditures.
 It is important to keep proof of these totals (such as receipts).

-In many of these situations, you may have a number of questions that need answering.
-For example, if you are asking “does car insurance pay for death?” and cannot seem to find an answer, our solicitor firm is here to help you at every step.
-We take care of the all necessary paperwork and deal directly with insurance companies on your behalf, all while attempting to get you the right amount of compensation.
+In many of these situations, you may have several questions that need answering.
+For example, if you are asking, “does car insurance pay for death?” and cannot seem to find an answer, our solicitor firm is here to help you at every step.
+We take care of all necessary paperwork and deal directly with insurance companies on your behalf, all while attempting to get you the right amount of car accident death compensation.

 One of the most important parts of the fatal accident compensation claim is determining how much money can be claimed as compensation.
-There are many factors which will be involved in determining this total.
+Many factors will be involved in determining this total.
 The various claims, expenses, costs, and damages that can be compensated include:

 - General damages such as financial losses and psychological trauma

-- Special damages such as if the death created unusual circumstances involving expenses, such as damage to a vehicle.
+- Special damages such as death created unusual circumstances involving expenses, such as damage to a vehicle.

-- Medical expenses such as any and all medical expenses incurred due to the accident.
+- Medical expenses such as any medical expenses incurred due to the accident.

-- Travel expenses such as any and all travel and transportation costs incurred due to the fatal car accident.
+- Travel expenses such as any travel and transportation costs incurred due to the fatal car accident.

 - Recuperation expenses such as expenses paid to rehabilitate a bereaved family member.

-- Funeral expenses such as any or all costs of the service, a coffin, flowers, and other expenses.
+- Funeral expenses include any or all costs of the service, a coffin, flowers, and other expenses.

-If you want to be sure that you are claiming for every cost related to the accident, it can help to have the assistance of a dedicated professional.
-Call us and set up a meeting in order to figure out the full extent of the costs in the wake of an accident.
+If you want to be sure that you are claiming for every cost related to the accident, it can help to have a dedicated professional.
+Call us and set up a meeting to figure out the full extent of the costs in the wake of an accident.

-If we win the case and you receive your compensation, our costs will be paid as a percentage amount of this total.
-If we are not successful with the compensation claims case, there will be no charges.
+If we win the case and receive your compensation, we take our costs as a percentage amount of this total.
+If we aren’t successful with the car accident death compensation case, there will be no charges.
 As such, many clients trust our ‘No Win No Fee’ approach to providing them with the best possible legal expertise.

-As every fatal car accident case is unique, it is difficult to predict exactly how much compensation for death due to negligent driving can be claimed.
+As every fatal car accident case is unique, it is difficult to predict exactly how much compensation for death due to negligent driving is possible.

-Included below is a table that may be used to determine compensation amounts for co-passengers of the deceased who need extensive medical treatment for survival.
-The following pay table provides “representative data” and should not be acknowledged as actual compensation figures applicable to each and every fatal car accident case.
-The types and amounts of compensation that you may receive will likely to vary from the figures shown on this table and will directly depend on the circumstances of your case.
+Below is a table to determine compensation amounts for co-passengers of the victim who need extensive medical treatment for survival.
+The following pay table provides “representative data”, so you shouldn’t consider these as actual compensation figures applicable to each fatal car accident case.
+The types and amounts of compensation that you may receive will be likely to vary from the figures shown on this table and will directly depend on the circumstances of your case.